madetech/learn/additional-skills/c-sharp-and-dotnet/README.md

 - Can demonstrate understanding and implementation of exception handling
 - Can demonstrate understanding and implementation of asynchronous programming
 - Can demonstrate understanding and implementation of LINQ query syntax and method syntax
-- Can demonstrate understanding and implementation of data persistence
+- Can demonstrate understanding and implementation of data persistence using a database
 - Can demonstrate effectively debugging using an interactive debugging tool

 Expected deliverable - HTTP API that can take a request and persist some data from that request demonstrating the above